by Andrew Piskorski | Last Revised: 07 May 2005 |

 That said, document which way you're doing it!

-stable-staging Tag indicating the current stable version of a file, ready for release to Staging.
-The exact tag name is defined in the cvs-tag-staging.sh and cvs-up-staging.sh scripts, not here.
+Tag indicating the current stable version of a file, ready for release to Staging.
+The exact tag name is defined in the cvs-tag-staging.sh

-release-2001-06-10 Release from Staging to Production.
+Release from Staging to Production.
 Every Production release has it's own tag, and the same tag will be on every file.
+Many Branches method: tag name, e.g. explanation root-of_release-2000-08-30

-release-2000-08-30_fix-2 Second batch of fixes merged back from the Staging branch to the Dev trunk.
+Second batch of fixes merged back from the Staging branch to the Dev trunk. release-2000-09-07

 By default, the tag commands do NOT move a tag if it already exists.
 So if you're doing something funky, you can just tag all the special cases first on a file-by-file basis, then go back and tag all the rest of the files at once by just issuing a normal recursive tag command.